microsoft/hi-ml/docs/source/runner.md

 - Working with different models in the same codebase, and selecting one by name
 - Distributed training in AzureML
 - Logging via AzureML's native capabilities
+- Evaluation of the trained model on new datasets

 This can be used by invoking the hi-ml runner and providing the name of the container class, like this:
 `himl-runner --model=MyContainer`.